American Circumcision: Reception

-The film was well received by audiences.
-Critics liked it overall but had more contrasting views.
-On review aggregate website Rotten Tomatoes, the film has an approval rating of 78% based on over 100 reviews and a critic rating of 60%.
-The IMDB rating is 7.2/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 60% based on reviews from 5 critics.

 The film's topic is inherently controversial and taboo.
 Some critics lauded it as brave and powerful.
 Jennie Kermode of Eye For Film said it was "A must for parents-to-be considering this issue...".
-Others found it upsetting or overwrought.
-Bradley Gibson of Film Threat said "As a circumcised male, I find the phrase “intact” as a reference to uncircumcised men to be pejorative and offensive."
+Others found it overly emotional.
+Bradley Gibson of Film Threat said that the approach of the film "seeks to cast doubt on scientific evidence the same way religious extremists, UFO believers, or conspiracy theorists would."

-Also controversial was the film's emotional and openly-biased perspective on a partially-medical issue.
-Kermode claimed "The film doesn't pretend to be objective but it substantiates its medical arguments well." and Gibson wrote "...the scientific method takes a beating in all the emotional histrionics."
+Also controversial was the film's emotional and openly biased perspective on a partially medical issue.
+Kermode claimed "The film doesn't pretend to be objective but it substantiates its medical arguments well.", while Gibson wrote that "...the scientific method takes a beating in all the emotional histrionics."

 The film won Best Documentary at the 2017 Lone Star Film Festival in early screenings in Fort Worth.